andre13l/Pfl_proj1/README.md

 No more than 4 pieces are allowed to occupy a homespace.<br>
 All the rules of movement and stacking set out in rules [2] and [3]  apply to homespaces.

-## Winning

-The winner is the one that can place 4 or more of his own pieces into one or more of the opponent's homespaces, or eliminate 6 or more opponent's pieces.